ansible/ansible/docsite/rst/intro_configuration.rst

 * ``{file}``: expands to the name of the full path to the template file.
-If Ansible is run with multiple checkouts of the same configuration repository (for instance, in each sysadmin's home directory), then the path will differ in each checkout causing Ansible to think the file has been modified.  path will be different in each
+If Ansible is run with multiple checkouts of the same configuration repository (for instance, in each sysadmin's home directory), then the path will differ in each checkout causing Ansible to behave as though the file has been modified.
 * ``{host}``: expands to the hostname of the machine :program:`ansible` is run on.
 If :program:`ansible` is invoked on multiple machines (for instance, each sysadmin can checkout the configuration repository on their workstation and run :program:`ansible` there), then the host will vary on each of these machines.
-This will cause Ansible to think the file has been modified.
+This will cause Ansible to behave as though the file has been modified.
 * ``{uid}``: expands to the owner of the template file.
-If Ansible is run on checkouts of the configuration repository made by separate users (for instance, if multiple system administrators are making checkouts of the repository with their own accounts) then this will cause Ansible to think the file has been modified.
+If Ansible is run on checkouts of the configuration repository made by separate users (for instance, if multiple system administrators are making checkouts of the repository with their own accounts) then this will cause Ansible to behave as if the file has been modified.

 .. _ask_pass: